 Editorial take: Southwest Rapid Rewards Priority

 If Southwest is your airline, this is the card to have.
-The anniversary points and $75 travel credit nearly cover the annual fee, and the low $1,000 minimum spend makes the bonus easy to earn.
+The anniversary points and $75 travel credit help offset the annual fee, and the 4x earning on Southwest is class-leading among airline cards.

 Both are well-respected travel cards.
-The Southwest Rapid Rewards Priority comes from Chase at $149/yr; the World of Hyatt Business Credit Card from Chase at $199/yr.
+The Southwest Rapid Rewards Priority comes from Chase at $229/yr; the World of Hyatt Business Credit Card from Chase at $199/yr.
 Below: side-by-side specs, an opinionated verdict, and the FAQs people actually ask before applying.

 | Feature | Southwest Rapid Rewards Priority | World of Hyatt Business Credit Card |